cincinnati-elixir/battleship/README.md

 You can test your player implementation against one of the example players as
 follows:

-    mix run bin/play_game.exs Battleship.Player.Random Battleship.Player.MyPlayer
+    mix run players/example/linear.exs players/cincinnati-elixir/my_player.exs

-(Where `Battleship.Player.MyPlayer` is the name of your player module.)
+(Where my_player.exs is the file that contains your player implementation.)